 Aspergirls: Empowering Females with Asperger Syndrome

-*Gold Medal Winner in the Sexuality / Relationships Category of the 2010 IPPY Awards*
+Gold Medal Winner Sexuality / Relationships Category 2010 IPPY Awards;

-* Honorable Mention in the 2010 Foreword Review Awards Women's Issues Category *
+Honorable Mention Women's Issues Category 2010 Foreword Review Awards

 Girls with Asperger's Syndrome are less frequently diagnosed than boys, and even once symptoms have been recognised, help is often not readily available.
 The image of coping well presented by AS females of any age can often mask difficulties, deficits, challenges, and loneliness.